 Becoming a CJA Panel Member

-The application period for the currect CJA Panel is now closed.
-The next panel selection period will begin in April, 2014.
+The application period for the current CJA Panel is now OPEN until April 18, 2014.
+Visit the application page.

 The Criminal Justice Act Panel is a group of qualified and court-approved attorneys who are eligible for appointment by the Court to represent individuals in criminal cases who are unable for financial reasons to retain counsel.
 The appointments are made by the Court on a rotating basis among members of the panel.